LearnersGuild/interview-challenge-apprenticeship-a/README.md

 - A user with username `a`, and password `a` exists in the database for easy sign in.
 - Navigating to `/restaurants`, loads the index page for all restaurants
 - Navigating to `/restaurants/<RESTAURANT ID>`, loads the detail page for a restaurant.
-- The `user` object is available to you in the request via `request.user`.
+- The `user` object is available to you in the request via `req.user`.
 - `public/script.js` is the file which contains client side JavaScript.

 ## Specs